Security-Onion-Solutions/securityonion-docs/playbook.rst

 Misc Notes
 ----------

 Every 5 minutes, ``so-playbook-sync`` runs.
-This script queries Playbook for all active plays, and then checks to make sure that there is an :ref:`elastalert` config and TheHive case template for each play.
+This script queries Playbook for all active plays, and then checks to make sure that there is an :ref:`elastalert` config and :ref:`hive` case template for each play.
 It also runs through the same process for inactive plays.

 Log Sources
 -----------